TylorS/typed/apps/website/content/guides/fx-selection-and-cardinality.md

 `banner` is skipped, `connected` and `indexing` are emitted, then upstream stops.
 The Effect variants obtain their bounds before subscribing to the source.

-Operator order changes the count.
-For `blank, connected, indexing`, filtering blanks before `take(2)` returns both useful messages.
-Taking two raw records before filtering returns only `connected`.
-Choose whether the bound means “inspect two inputs” or “show two useful outputs.”
-This is an event window, not server-side pagination unless the producer supplies that dataset and ordering contract.

 ## Include or exclude the terminal record

 ```ts